CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_web_with_python.md

 #### What are aggregate functions in SQL?
 Give 3 examples.
 Instead of returning every value, with this function you can return a single value COUNT, AVG, MAX
 #### What kind of JOIN types do you know in SQL?
 Could you give examples?
-LEFT JOIN: Represents every value from the table after the FROM even if it has null value.
-RIGHT JOIN: Represents every value from the table after the JOIN even if it has a null value.
-FULL JOIN: Represents everything from every table even if the values are null INNER JOIN: Represents only the values on which it can join together two tables ON a given clause.
-No null values!
+LEFT JOIN: Returns all of the records from the left table, and the matched records from the right RIGHT JOIN:returns all records from the right table, and the matched recors from the left table FULL JOIN: returns all recrods when there is a match in either left or right table INNER JOIN:  returns records that have matching values in both tables

 #### What are the constraints in sql?
 Constraints are the rules enforced on the data columns of a table.
-These are used to limit the type of data that can go into a table. e. g.: Primary KEY, UNIQUE
+These are used to limit the type of data that can go into a table. e. g.: Primary KEY(a combination of a not null and UNIQUE.
+Uniquely identifies each row in the table),Foreign KEY(Uniquely indifies a row/records in another table), UNIQUE(Ensures that all values in a column different)

 #### What is a cursor in SQL?
 Why would you use one?
 It is a database object is used to retrieve, store information from the database and to manipulate this data.

 #### What are database indexes?
 When to use?
 Indexes are special lookup tables that the database search engine can use to speed up data retrieval.
 Simply put, an index is a pointer to data in a table.
 An index in a database is very similar to an index in the back of a book.

+"Consider a "Book" of 1000 pages, divided by 10 Chapters, each section with 100 pages.

+Simple, huh?

+Now, imagine you want to find a particular Chapter that contains a word "Alchemist".
+Without an index page, you have no other option than scanning through the entire book/Chapters. i.e: 1000 pages."
 #### What are database transactions?
 When to use?     *
 A transaction represents a change in the database and they are generally used with DML commands.
 It is usually used to catch an error, and in that case the transaction is aborted and it rolls back the changes.